Steamed Mussels in Ale and Madeira Wine

 Do not forget to serve with a loaf of crusty bread to sop up the juices.

-From the cookbook : In the first season, Ross is walking through the seaport in Truro, attempting to secure investors for his mine.
+From the cookbook: In the first season, Ross is walking through the seaport in Truro, attempting to secure investors for his mine.
 In the background, a large bushel of mussels is being sold by a street vendor.
-Adding beer or ale to our recipe seemed like the perfect choice, considering that the beverage is served at The Red Lion Tavern, which is just a short walk away from the seaport.
+Adding beer or ale to our recipe seemed like the perfect choice, considering that the beverage is served at The Red Lion Tavern, just a short walk away from the seaport.